IliyanBogdanov/testSolutionPlaywrightTypeScript/README.md

 Please provide your answers to the following questions by adding them directly to the [Exercise 1.1 candidate answers section](#candidate_answers).

-- Can you describe the different types of testing that can be used to ensure product quality, and explain when and why each type should be employed?
+- What different types of testing can be used to ensure product quality to this test application and explain when and why each type should be employed?

 - In your opinion, what areas of the product requirements would benefit from improvement and why?